lyso1/LCK75r2/README.md

 The 2nd revision of the LCK75, this is updated to supported more layouts options such as ISO and split backspace.

+You can find the BOM for the mainboard here - https://octopart.com/bom-tool/ZgQKLyxD

 ![LCK75-Mainboard](https://cdn.discordapp.com/attachments/362014190984101899/941489778023628861/d5785ce7c6750694bd8e476ec2901076.png)

 ![LCK75-Mainboard2](https://cdn.discordapp.com/attachments/362014190984101899/941489779403550750/bf7b0f2e6338409b384ffbbd42bb0aa3.png)